debezium/debezium-design-documents/DDD-67.md

   is denied under exact-path rules — client code must use the body form.
 - `token_no_default_policy=true` **breaks** `auth/token/renew-self` (403); the
   `default` policy stays.
-- A whole-object write on a role, policy or auth config **replaces** it;
-  partial writes silently detach fields.
-Every documented command carries the full parameter set plus a verification read.
 - Dropping a PostgreSQL role does **not** terminate an established replication connection; revocation takes effect at the next connection attempt.
 No stable role needs to own the slot; publications and slots must be owned by durable roles regardless.

-### Requirements

-The minted role holds `SELECT` and `REPLICATION` only, which imposes:

-- `publication.autocreate.mode=disabled` — publications are owned objects, and
-  `FOR ALL TABLES` needs superuser; a pipeline on defaults fails at startup with an error that reads as a connector fault.
-- `ALTER DEFAULT PRIVILEGES` on the schema-owning user, or tables added later are invisible to every credential minted afterwards (an empty snapshot, not an error).
-- The pipeline policy needs `update` on `sys/leases/renew` and `sys/leases/revoke` in addition to `read` on the creds path — with `read` alone the pod starts fine and wedges silently at lease expiry.
-- One logical replication slot per pipeline; `max_replication_slots` must be sized for pipelines plus standbys.
+**Note:**

+The database role that OpenBao creates for a pipeline is small on purpose: it can read tables (`SELECT`) and stream changes (`REPLICATION`), nothing more.
+So as per best practices, the DBAs must create the publication beforehand.
+A role this small cannot create a publication, and `FOR ALL TABLES` even needs a superuser.
+The DBA creates the publication once, and the connector is set to `publication.autocreate.mode=disabled`.

 ### Backward compatibility

 Nothing activates by default on either side.
 Debezium Server behaves identically unless `debezium.vault.names` is set; the platform chart ships `pipeline.vault.enabled: false` and the conductor emits today's plaintext config when it is off.
-No offset formats, topic naming or public APIs change.
+No offset formats, topic naming, or public APIs change.

 ### Implementation steps

 1. `debezium-server`: `SecretStore` SPI, `OpenBaoSecretStore`, SmallRye handler, config model, unit tests.
 Inert by default.
-2. `debezium-platform`: per-pipeline ServiceAccount, projected token volume, vault environment and reference substitution behind `pipeline.vault.enabled` (single platform vault via chart values).
+2. `debezium-platform`: per-pipeline ServiceAccount, projected token volume, and the bound vaults' coordinates as pod environment, behind `pipeline.vault.enabled`.
 Tests both ways.
-3. `debezium-platform`: evolve the `Vault` entity into the reference catalog (coordinate fields, key list, binding read in `PipelineMapper`) and implement the Stage vault page and credential dropdown.
+3. `debezium-platform`: evolve the `Vault` entity into the reference catalog (a `path` column, key list, binding read in `PipelineMapper`) and implement the Stage vault page and credential dropdown.
 4. `debezium-operator`: dbz#2327 — gate the config-view RBAC on
    `kubernetes-config` being enabled (independent, unblocks the "no silent widening" property).
-5. Lease renewal in `OpenBaoSecretStore` (auth token + secret lease, modelled on Spring Vault's `SecretLeaseContainer`), plus `close()` revoking the held lease. <!-- TODO: same PR as step 1 or follow-up — pending discussion -->
-6. Reference-implementation documentation: secret-store install and the operator command sequences.
+5. Reference-implementation documentation: secret-store install and the operator command sequences.

 ## Rejected Alternatives